linto-ai/documentation-website/docs/services/linstt_howtouse.md

 2- Create a language model and upload the corresponding decoding graph

-3- Configure the environmenet file of this service.
+3- Configure the environment file of this service.

-For more details, see configuration instruction in [LinTO - Manager](services/manager?id=configuration)
+For more details, see configuration instruction in [LinTO - STT-Manager](services/stt_manager?id=configuration)

 ## Execute
 In order to run the service alone, you have only to execute: